outsinre/outsinre.github.com/_posts/2019-04-10-elastic-stack.md

     fields: ['@timestamp', '@metadata', "log", "tags", "input", "ecs", "host", "agent", "message"]
 ```

-1. Json Decoding can be configured at either 'inputs' level or root level.
+1. Json Decoding can be configured at either 'inputs' level or 'processors' level.
 2. Regarding per-input level, as long as any one of the 'json.keys_under_root', 'json.overwrite_keys' and 'json.message_key' directives appear, Json decoding is applied.
    1. 'json.keys_under_root' places the decode Json at the root level.
    2. Decoded 'key: value' pairs will overwrite built-in pairs that share the same key if 'json.overwrite_keys' is enabled.
    3. Json decoding happens **before** line (i.e. 'exclude_lines') filtering and [multiline filtering](https://www.elastic.co/guide/en/beats/filebeat/current/multiline-examples.html).
 Hence, line and multiline filtering does not affect the original Json event as it is transformed.

-      The 'json.message_key' specifies a decoded Json key and applies line and multiline filtering to the **original** Json event according the key value.
+      The 'json.message_key' specifies a decoded Json key and applies line and multiline filtering to the event according the key value.
-4. 'decode_json_fields' is a global processor that applies to all inputs, with the 'fields' directive pointing to fileds that require Json decoding.
+4. 'decode_json_fields' is a global processor that applies to all inputs, with the 'fields' directive pointing to event fileds that require Json decoding.
    1. 'target: ""' is equivalent to 'json.keys_under_root'.
    2. 'overwrite_keys' and 'json.overwrite_keys' are equivalent as well.
 5. '@metadata' and '@timestamp' cannot be dropped even they appear in in the list.
 Filebeat requires '@metadata' when sending out events (i.e. to Logstash).

    A particular setup flow is like 'Filebeat - Kafka - Logstash'.
 We filter out the two fields in Logstash.
 6. **IMPORTANT**: Filebeat refuses to launch on some systems when either 'overwrite_keys' or 'json.overwrite_keys' is enabled.
 Check [issue 6381](https://github.com/elastic/beats/issues/6381) and [issue 1378](https://github.com/elastic/beats/issues/1378).
 Therefore, it is recommended to leave those two directives disabled.